 If all your employees used Slack alone, you’d have a streamlined digital environment for office-workers and remote team members alike.
 The only trouble is, Slack may not be the only app you want to use for collaboration.
 You might prefer Cisco Webex Teams to accompany your Cisco phone system, or Microsoft Teams alongside your Office 365 strategy.

 When Slack isn’t the tool you want your teams to use, how do you stop business conversations in unregulated environments?

 Why block Slack?

-When implementing Microsoft Teams or Cisco Webex Teams, Slack could be a distraction and a security threat.
+When implementing Microsoft Teams or Cisco Webex Teams, talk of blocking Slack sometimes occurs.
 If your employees use Slack without your permission, they’re sharing data in an environment that you can’t monitor or regulate.
 This leads to issues with privacy, security and compliance.
 It is not Slack that is the issue – but the way it is managed.